 The U.S. Department of Education, at its sole discretion, may require a student applying for financial aid to confirm information provided in a FAFSA.
 Only those students selected for verification by the U.S. Department of Education or those with conflicting information in their records will be required to submit supporting documentation.
-In most cases, the required documentation consists of a completed Verification Worksheet and if the IRS Data Retrieval Tool is not used then additionally a Federal Tax Return Transcript (and an IRS Form 1040X if an amended tax return was filed) from the prior year (e.g., 2017 calendar year for the 2019-2020 processing year, etc.).
+In most cases, the required documentation consists of a completed Verification Worksheet and if the FUTURE Act Direct Data Exchange (FA-DDX) was not used then additionally a Federal Tax Return Transcript or a signed copy of the actual 1040 Form (and an IRS Form 1040X if an amended tax return was filed) from the prior year (e.g., 2022 calendar year for the 2024-2025 processing year, etc.).
 Students are expected to provide promptly all required documentation at financial aid's request.
 Students can obtain an official Federal Income Tax Return Transcript from the Internal Revenue Service Website at www.irs.gov, by clicking on "Get Transcript of your tax records" under "tools" or by visiting a local IRS office (in the case of Atlantic County, located at 5218 Atlantic Avenue in Mays Landing, NJ or by phone at 609-625-0678).